EU CBAM Reforms Officially Approved

 The delay stems from the need to first update EU ETS benchmarks for Phase V (2026-2030), upon which the CBAM benchmarks will be based.

-Discover what the CBAM regulation currently specifies about verification and what details are still to come in implementing and delegated acts.
+Discover what the CBAM Regulation currently specifies about verification, what details are still to come in implementing and delegated acts, how the approved Omnibus CBAM reforms will affect verification, and what this means for both CBAM Declarants and non-EU manufacturers.